hannasm/ExpressiveReflectionDotnet/README.md

 # Versioning
-This is version 1.2.0 of the expressive reflection library.
+This is version 1.2.1 of the expressive reflection library.

-This package is available from nuget at: https://www.nuget.org/packages/ExpressiveReflection/1.2.0 The source for this release is available on github at: https://github.com/hannasm/ExpressiveReflectionDotNet/releases/tag/1.2.0
+This package is available from nuget at: https://www.nuget.org/packages/ExpressiveReflection/1.2.1 This package is also available from nuget as an embeddable sources package at: https://www.nuget.org/packages/ExpressiveReflection.Sources/1.2.1
+The source for this release is available on github at: https://github.com/hannasm/ExpressiveReflectionDotNet/releases/tag/1.2.1

 # ExpressiveReflectionDotnet
 This is a .NET library for simplifying reflection / metadata programming and making